-Nine Coliving was one of the original Colivings on the island and books up month in advanc.
+Nine Coliving was one of the original Colivings on the island and books up months in advance.
 It’s in a historical building in the center of La Orotava, a beautiful town in the north.
 Perks include a rooftop with amazing views, daily fresh breakfast, daily yoga, and a resident pup.

 Amarilla Coliving is in the south of the island in Golf Del Surf.
 They have a mix of villas and apartments that you share with other nomads, including private and shared rooms.
 Perks include an outdoor pool, a hot tub, organized meetups, dinners, outdoor classes, and excursions.

-Oasis Coliving – A central locally coliving in Playa Las Americas, walking distance to many restaurants, bars, and shops.
+Oasis Coliving – A central located coliving in Playa Las Americas, within walking distance to many restaurants, bars, and shops.
 They offer short-term and long-term private rooms, shared workspaces, and a pool.

 Palma Coliving is in the south of Tenerife in Costa Adeje.
 It’s a gorgeous villa with high ceilings, large windows, private terraces, a garden, a swimming pool, and a sea view.
 Perks include community sessions, mastermind sessions, networking events, and more, depending on the group’s requests!

-Coliving spaces are plentiful in Tenerife, but they are also very popular, so you need to book in advance (for some of them, you need to book months in advance).
+Coliving spaces are plentiful in Tenerife but are also very popular, so you need to book in advance (for some of them, you need to book months in advance).

 Apartments in Tenerife

-After living at Igikai coliving, I moved into a 3-bedroom apartment in Las Americas with another digital nomad I met on a catamaran tour.
+After living at Igikai Coliving, I moved into a three-bedroom apartment in Las Americas with another digital nomad I met on a catamaran tour.
 Talking to other nomads or asking in Facebook groups/Telegram chats is the best way to find shared apartments in Tenerife.

-I haven’t gone through the process of renting my own apartment in Tenerife, but it seems that most landlords will want a background/employment check, a hefty deposit, and ask for you to sign a lease.
+I haven’t gone through the process of renting my own apartment in Tenerife, but it seems that most landlords will want a background/employment check, a hefty deposit, and a lease.

-If you are only planning to stay in Tenerife short-term, I would instead look to a provider like VRBO, which offers quality apartment-style accommodations all over the island.
+If you are planning to stay in Tenerife only for a short term, I would look to a provider like VRBO, which offers quality apartment-style accommodations all over the island.